 Descendants of Abraham: Ishmael and Isaac.
 A great lesson learned from those who occupied all of Palestine, the British and their Empire.
-A semantic sleight of hand and magically the Palestinians no longer exist.
+A semantic sleight of hand and, magically, the Palestinians no longer exist.
 But a magician’s trick does not stay a secret forever.
-It turns out Palestinians were there all along with a history, a culture, families, friends, acquaintances, businesses, interests, festivals, religions, literatures, restaurants, theaters, tourist trade, traditions…and tragedies.
+It turns out Palestinians were there all along with a history, a culture, families, friends, acquaintances, businesses, interests, festivals, religions, works of literature, restaurants, theaters, tourist trade, traditions…and tragedies.

-At present a two-state solution (State of Israel/State of Palestine) remains challenged by Politik real.
+At present, a two-state solution (State of Israel/State of Palestine) remains challenged by Realpolitik.

 Immigration, emigration, visiting exiled family in other climes.
-Travel back and forth between Gaza and the West Bank is onerous.
+Travel back and forth between Gaza and the West Bank?
+It’s onerous.
 The two territories are not contiguous.
 It is also expensive, time-consuming and dangerous.

-Did you know that most non-Arab Israelis are not interested in visiting the occupied territories?
+Did you know that most Israelis are not interested in visiting the occupied territories?
 To go through generations without once meeting the “other.”
-To believe their own propaganda.
+Believing only their own propaganda.

-Arab Israelis beaten and even victims (de facto) of extrajudicial executions.
-There are no Palestinian soldiers just as there is no Palestinian military force.
-Israeli soldiers know they can simply attack fellow humans using their own judgement, without disciplinary action.
-Did you know that records detailing criminal acts are sometimes lost by the authorities entrusted with preserving them.
-It happens and then it happens and then it…
+Palestinians are also de facto victims of extrajudicial executions.
+There are no Palestinian soldiers, there is no Palestinian military force.
+Israeli soldiers know they can simply attack fellow humans using their own judgment, without disciplinary action.
+Did you know that records detailing criminal acts are sometimes lost by the authorities entrusted with preserving them?
+I’ve hear that it happens.

 Highways connecting settlements are modern and rimmed with security.
 Fences built to complement the security wall lengthen.

-Existing Palestinian homes demolished daily at whim, reason purely optional.
-Unemployment is so high in the occupied sectors that many Palestinians work as domestic help in the very homes they lost to settlers.
+Existing Palestinian homes are demolished daily, reason optional.
+Unemployment is so high in the occupied sectors that many Palestinians work as domestic help in the very homes they lost to “settlers”.
 Yes, this is humiliating, but those who humiliate know that a mean-spirited, tough, single-minded determination and persistence may bring blossoms of fear and submission.
 The New York Times and NPR do not remove bias from their reporting.
 Both news giants are either corporations or corporately funded.

 What happens when Rupert Murdock purchases media?
 The Wall Street Journal was once a newspaper of integrity, now it’s a tabloid.
 National Geographic was an institution and cultural icon.
 Guess who owns NG now.
 Readers and listeners are left to wonder: just who are these tattered keffiyeh-sporting angry people in the street, those with weapons slightly more modern than those of the Ottoman Empire, with knives and stones: stones right at-hand, produced from rubble left by incendiary bombs equipped with the latest technology, dropped on civilians (collaterals) by the fourth largest military on our planet.